State

 CLI tool to automatically generate code from

-file and reload your application when your code
+files and reloads your application when your API

 State IDs